Typecase for Content

 You can request a blog as a student or member of staff, but consider whether setting up and maintaining a blog is a commitment you have the time and resources to make.

-You need your University username (like abc12) and password to log in to Wiki.
+Use your University username (like abc12) and password to sign in to SharePoint.

 Moodle